MatiasMass/hangman/README.md

 ### How to Play

-1. Use the left click to select the letter.
+1. Use the keyboard to select a letter.

 ### Requirements